SixSq/nuvla-io.github.com/products-and-services/nuvla-io/nuvla-io-getting-started.md

 header: Getting Started
 subheader: Nuvla.io is an open system.
 Discover how it works and become an expert.
 summary:  Deploy AI and any app at the edge and in the cloud, at scale.
-banner-icon: fad fa-cogs
+banner-icon: fad fa-user-visor
-permalink: /products-and-services/nuvla-io/tech-spec
+permalink: /getting-started
 ---

 ## Here's the full picture
 {: class="text-center"}

 ![Nuvla.io Detailed](/img/content/diagrams/nuvla-io-detailed.png "Nuvla.io Detailed")
-{: class="text-center pt-40 pb-50 highlight-image"}
+{: class="text-center pt-0 pb-50 highlight-image"}

 ## Service Architecture
 {: class="text-center pt-20 pb-30"}